loco147/hope-green-path-ui/README.md

 # Quiet path UI
 A user interface (route planner) for quiet path route optimization application developed as part of my master's thesis ([github.com/hellej/gradu-pocs](https://github.com/hellej/gradu-pocs)).
 One important goal of this project is to facilitate citizens to find better walking routes as alternatives to the very shortest paths.
+[Live demo](https://quietpath.firebaseapp.com/)

 ## Built With
 * React, Redux & Thunk